mattfenwick/UnParse/README.md

 ## UnParse ##

-Another parser combinator library for Python?
-Don't we have enough of those already???
+Another parser combinator library for Python!

-That depends on what we want out of a parser library.
-My preferences are for parsers that:
+UnParse is opinionated!

  - simple and clear definition of the parse model:
    - inputs